GriffGreen/giveth-wiki/wiki/documentation/deployments.md

 ---

-I set the GWEI costs to .1 because I’m cheap.
+I set the gasPrice to .1 GWEI because I’m cheap.
 Time to go get a glass of water while Ethereum deploys an ENTIRE CLONED VERSION of the MYD token for approximately the same amount that a credit card company charges for transaction fees on a cup of coffee (.07 cents).

 Now that we’ve cloned the token we can get the address of the newly cloned token from the Event Logs of the [`createCloneToken` transaction](https://etherscan.io/tx/0x29cb7595d7c3d9cc743f44bed58ada98514db6643bcdb515dedf0e3b154dc7ac).